Find out how to get the most out of your business vehicle finance.

 - Possible tax benefits.
 Depending on how much you spend and the business car loan option you select, your business may be able to benefit in terms of tax.

 - Flexible repayments.
 Choosing the right finance option enables you to select a repayment schedule that suits your needs and budget.

 Are there any risks involved with business car loans?

 Another common pitfall is simply not understanding the range of vehicle finance options available and selecting one that doesn’t suit your business’ needs and budget.
 Enlisting the services of an accountant can help.

 What's the difference between a novated lease and a fully maintained novated lease?

 A novated lease is where an employee enters into a finance lease with a financier, but your employer makes the monthly lease repayments from your pre-tax income.
-Under a fully maintained novated lease, your employer will use your pre-tax income to pay for the lease repayments and the vehicle's operating expenses.
+Under a fully maintained novated lease, your employer will use your pre-tax income to pay the lease repayments and the vehicle's operating expenses.

-A wide range of factors can influence the answer to this question, so seek expert and tailored advice from your accountant.
+A wide range of factors can influence the answer to this question, but here is a guide that weighs up the pros and cons.